alexquant1993/re_data_engineering/README.md

 # Step 6: Connect to VM instance
 - Install Remote SSH extension in VSCode
-- Check the VM instance IP address in the DO dashboard
+- Check the VM instance IP address in the AWS dashboard
 - Edit the config file in `~/.ssh/config` to add the VM instance:
 ```bash
 Host idealista_vm_{type_pipeline}